Kelsey Wingert: Career

 Prior to working for Fox Sports South in 2016, she worked at KALB-TV in Alexandria, Louisiana.
 She suffered a broken eye socket in a game in 2018 after getting hit with a foul ball hit by Odubel Herrera of the Philadelphia Phillies, but was able to return a few days later.
 Wingert was not renewed for her job covering the Braves after the 2019 season.
 She was replaced by Kelly Crull.
 In 2022, she was hired by AT&T SportsNet Rocky Mountain to cover the Rockies.
 A month into her job with AT&T Sportsnet, she was hit in the forehead by a foul ball struck at 95 MPH.

 Wingert also hosted Farm to Fame, a podcast about baseball prospects carried on Jomboy Media, together with former MLB pitcher Peter Moylan.

 Personal life

-Less than three weeks after being hit by the foul ball, she married Casey Linch on June 4, 2022.
+Less than three weeks after being hit by a foul ball, she married Casey Linch on June 4, 2022.